 Where Postcards from God ventriloquises the Almighty, Dharker’s later collection, I speak for the devil (2001), gives voice to Satan in its powerful portraits of the female body as a site of oppression and revelation.
 Although these poems are not didactic or ‘political’ in any obvious manner, they resonate a strong social conscious that is also apparent in her documentary films which have covered topics from street children to disability, winning numerous awards.

-In her most recent collection, Leaving Fingerprints (2009), we are bombarded with classic Dharker imagery: the skin as texture, and textile as well as trace: a transient marker of identity.
+In her collection, Leaving Fingerprints (2009), we are bombarded with classic Dharker imagery: the skin as texture, and textile as well as trace: a transient marker of identity.
 As Sarah Crown concludes in a review for The Guardian: